KOMAX233/shateki/README.md

 - R key for resetting to complete square sheet, initial camera position and horizontal and vertical angles.
 If new objects are already created, they will be removed.
 - W/S key for moving forth and back, so you get closer or farther to the sheet.
 - A/D key for moving left and right.
+- 2 key while shooting the sheet to get voronoi diagram from random points not bounded by 0.2 * 0.2 box.
 - F key for showing voronoi sites, edges, and square with depth.
 - Left click mouse for shooting bullet.
 Multiple bullets can be fired when holding left click.